-To facilitate the formulation and administration of our compensation program, beginning in April 2008 until June 30, 2012, the Compensation Committee retained Cogent Compensation Partners as its independent consultant on executive compensation matters.
-On July 1, 2012, Cogent Compensation Partners merged with Frederic W. Cook & Co., Inc. Upon the merger, the Compensation Committee confirmed its appointment of Cook as its independent consultant.
-Cook has been retained by the Compensation Committee to help assess the competitiveness and appropriateness of compensation programs throughout the market, including our peers, and to help develop a compensation program that is consistent with our objectives and market conditions.
+To facilitate the formulation and administration of our compensation program, the Compensation Committee has retained Frederic W. Cook & Co., Inc. ("Cook") since July 2012 as its independent consultant on executive compensation matters.
+Cook helps the Compensation Committee assess the competitiveness and appropriateness of compensation programs throughout the market, including our peers, and develop a compensation program that is consistent with our objectives and market conditions.
 Cook meets with our Compensation Committee in executive sessions and advises the Compensation Committee with respect to a wide range of issues related to executive compensation.
-The Compensation Committee authorizes the scope of services that it desires Cook to provide for the company, including reviewing and analyzing market data, evaluating our peer group composition, making recommendations for incentive system designs, providing market and regulatory updates, assisting with deliberations related to CEO compensation, reviewing any relevant information and reporting to the Compensation Committee on all aspects of our compensation programs.
+The Compensation Committee authorizes the scope of services that it desires Cook to provide for the Company, including reviewing and analyzing market data, evaluating our reference group composition, making recommendations for incentive system designs, providing market and regulatory updates, assisting with deliberations related to CEO compensation, reviewing any relevant information and reporting to the Compensation Committee on all aspects of our compensation programs.
 Cook reports directly to, and takes its charge from, the Compensation Committee.
-However, the Compensation Committee does not specifically direct Cook on how to perform the scope of services it provides to the Company, and the Compensation Committee makes all final decisions regarding compensation.
+However, the Compensation Committee does not specifically direct on how Cook performs the scope of services it provides to the Company.
+Additionally, the Compensation Committee makes all final decisions regarding compensation.